-For intermediate and advanced ice climbers we offer a full ice climbing guiding service for the longer and more difficult climbs in the Canadian Rockies surrounding Banff, Canmore and Lake Louise.
-Join a Yamnuska ice climbing guide to experience great climbing, amazing settings and adventure on the frozen waterfalls of the Canadian Rockies.
+For intermediate and advanced ice climbers we offer a full technical ice climbing guiding service for the longer and more difficult climbs in the Canadian Rockies surrounding Banff, Canmore, and Lake Louise.
+Join a Yamnuska ice climbing guide to experience great climbing, amazing settings, and adventure on the frozen waterfalls of the Canadian Rockies.

-Our ice climbing guides work in the mountains year round but they live for ice climbing in the winter!
-The Yamnuska ice guide team is a highly skilled group of certified guides who exchange conditions information within our organization on a daily basis via the exclusive “Yam Ice Exchange”.
-Expert ice climbers and guides, they have the most current conditions reports for climbs in Canmore, Banff, Kananaskis, Jasper, Kootenay and Yoho.
-We have a daily check-in requirement for our ice climbing guides and safety is always our first priority.
-Yamnuska Mountain Adventures has a 7 x 24 duty manager who is equipped to support our guides and guests in the field should the need arise.
+Our alpine ice climbing guides work in the mountains year-round but they live for ice climbing in the winter!
+The Yamnuska ice guide team is a highly-skilled group of certified guides who exchange conditions information within our organization on a daily basis via the exclusive “Yam Ice Exchange”.
+Expert ice climbers and guides, they have the most current conditions reports for climbs in Canmore, Banff, Kananaskis, Jasper, Kootenay, Yoho and the Ghost Valley.
+We have a daily check-in requirement for our technical ice climbing guides and safety is always our first priority.
+Yamnuska Mountain Adventures has a 7 x 24 duty manager who is equipped to support our alpine ice climbing guides and guests in the field should the need arise.

 Most ice climbing guide trips start at our comfortable office in Canmore, Alberta Canada where our guides check conditions reports, file their trip report, and outfit you for any gear.
-For more involved ice climbing trips we can meet where it is most convenient for you.
-We have been in business since 1977 and consider our ice guide team experts in the Canmore, Banff, Jasper, Kananaskis, Kootenay and Yoho ice climbing routes.
+For more involved technical ice climbing trips we can meet where it is most convenient for you.
+We have been in business since 1977 and consider our team of ice climbing guides to be experts in the Canmore, Banff, Jasper, Kananaskis, Kootenay, Yoho and Ghost Valley ice climbing routes.
 We have guided guests from all over the world and are well equipped to plan your whole trip if needed.

 “Great private program.
 Learned a lot from our guide about ice climbing, technique, equipment use, anchor systems, and much more.
 We also did some pretty awesome climbs at a remote location not everyone gets to go to when they are learning.
 I would most certainly book with Yam again.” – Jayme, Edmonton, AB